basho/basho_docs/content/riak/kv/2.0.7/developing/usage/search.md

 ### Associating via Bucket Type

-In Riak versions 2.0 and later, Basho suggests that you use [bucket types][bucket types] to namespace and configure all buckets you use.
-Bucket types have a lower overhead within the cluster than the default bucket namespace but require an additional setup step on the command line.
+We suggest that you use [bucket types][bucket types] to namespace and configure all buckets you use.
+Bucket types have a lower overhead within the cluster than the default bucket namespace but require an additional set-up step on the command line.

 When creating a new bucket type, you can create a bucket type without